cemvarol/AZ-304-Labs/Lab-13/Lab-13.md

             ------------
             Data Object
             ------------
     - You can put these values on single lines and put \-\-\-\-- as separator between the values*

 9. Click **Run**

-#### Task 4: Test the logic app
+#### Task 3: Test the logic app

-1. In the Azure portal, create any Resource or an empty Resource group.
+1. In the Azure portal, create or delete any Resource or an empty Resource group.

 2. Navigate to the inbox of the email account you configured in this exercise and verify that includes an email generated by the logic app.

 3. Another test: Navigate to the **LogApp-13** blade, click **Refresh**, and note that the **Runs history** includes the entry  corresponding to configuration change of the Azure storage account.

 > **Result**: After you completed this exercise, you have configured an Azure logic app to monitor changes to a your subscription.
 This can also be applied to other Azure Resources.

 ### Exercise 3: Remove lab resources